At my Cairo Hair Salon

 On Being an Expert

-I am what people call a bit of “a Jack of all trades and maser of nothing”.
+I am what people call a bit of “a Jack of all trades and master of nothing”.
 I can write a little.
 I can draw and paint a little.
 I can do mosaic and pewter and decoupage a little.
 I can do a little crocheting, knitting and needlework.
 I can make things and build things (like when my husband returned home from work one afternoon and my son, the gardener and I built a braai).
 I can teach someone to use a computer.
 I can take photographs and I can make slide shows and short movies with them.
 I can garden.
 When my health still allowed it, I could play volleyball, tennis, squash, golf and almost anything else with a ball.
 I cycled, ran half marathons, hiked in the mountains and walked (only if I couldn’t do something faster).
 On top of these things I continually learn to do or make something new.
 But, my frustration in life, is that I’m not an expert at anything.
 I really want to be an expert at writing, but that’s another story for another day.

 These people are really professionals.
 They do this one thing so perfect that they are in demand in their specific field.
 They are good at it, because they do what they do for hours and hours almost every day of their life.
 They are not like me scrambling around the house, doing a bit of writing, then fixing trousers, then decide to make a bag, then try to paint something and then get the urge to make ‘art pictures’ on my camera and then get bored.
 And at the end of the day, none of those things I made are masterpieces.
 They might look nice or be useful, or they might be a flop, but they definitely aren’t perfect or even really good.
 I quite enjoy doing so many different things, because I get bored easily – except when I’m writing.
 I can do that for hours every day.
 I just wish I did.
 Maybe I would have been a better writer then and maybe I would be able to write a masterpiece.

 I’m not belittling my efforts at all.
 I like being able to do so many things – even if I don’t do it all that well.
 It’s just that I really, really admire that excellent Grade 1 teacher who teaches children to read and write within two months from starting school, or the Djokovich or Federer or Murray who can hit a tennis ball precisely where they want to or the neighbour who’s cake is always a success.
 I think it must be an awesome feeling to do something so good that you know it will almost never fail, that it would almost always be hugely successful.
 Because later on, even if you do what you do slightly ‘worse’ your good reputation will pull you through.
 (Not that it works so well for our country’s rugby players.)
 Because even if the latest John Grisham novel wasn’t as good as all his previous ones, you will keep reading them, because you know that the next one will be on par again.
 Excellence breeds excellence.
-I read another version of that saying “Practice makes perfect” somewhere.
+I read another version of the saying “Practice makes perfect” somewhere.
 It goes something like “Practice until you know you can’t fail anymore”.
-I want to do just one thing that matters that well!
+I want to do just one thing that well!

-It is not only heart surgeons and tennis players than impress me though.
+It is not only heart surgeons and tennis players who impress me though.
 People doing everyday jobs, like making burgers or sewing socks or putting products in their packaging amazes me.
 There are a few of these video clips doing the rounds on the net.
 I always watch them in astonishment, taking off the proverbial hat to them virtually by liking or sharing the clips.
 (Some of the footage is duplicated in the clips and the resolution isn’t always good, but I’m sure you will be impressed too.) https://youtu.be/vZK5mzj62Pk, https://youtu.be/494dUevcqJM, https://youtu.be/RsnTNCKMaR4, https://youtu.be/wo7qvyqQ_xE

 And if you are one of those people who have the ability to do something perfectly well – enjoy it.
 I salute you!